guertinlab/fqComplexity/README.md

 # fqComplexity

 The input FASTQ file should already have its adapters removed.
 The UMI should still be included in the FASTQ DNA sequence.
-The FASTQ file is subsampled from 1 million to the read depth with a 1 million step.
-Therefore, your read depth should be above 1 million.
+The FASTQ file is subsampled into deciles.
 The intermediate file is deduplicated and the input and output numbers are logged.
 An asymptotic regression model is fit to the data and the equation for calculating expected complexity at any read depth is printed on the resulting PDF plot.

-The program is not speed optimized, or really optimized at all, but this brute force method works.
+The flags `-x` and `-y` are optional and the each default to 1.
+If the raw files were preprocessed in some way, then

 The `complexity_pro.R` script is within this repository.